jyellick/obc-docs/protocol-spec.md

 This document specifies the principles, architecture, and protocol of Open Blockchain, a blockchain implementation suitable for industrial use-cases.

 ### 1.1 What is Open Blockchain?
-Open Blockchain is a ledger of digital events, called transactions, shared among  different participants, each has a stake in the system.
+Open Blockchain is a ledger of digital events, called transactions, shared among  different participants, each having a stake in the system.
 The ledger can only be updated by consensus of the participants, and, once recorded, information can never be altered.
 Each recorded event is cryptographically verifiable with proof of agreement from the participants.

 Open Blockchain transactions are secured, private, and confidential.
 Each participant registers with proof of identity to the network membership services to gain access to the system.
 Transactions are issued with derived certificates unlinkable to the individual participant, offering a complete anonymity on the network.
 Transaction content is encrypted with sophisticated key derivation functions to ensure only intended participants may see the content, protecting the confidentiality of the business transactions.